nilswalkgp/nfl-gg/content/about/index.md

 {{< details title="What do the colours mean?" closed="true" >}}

-Red indicates a game probably not worth watching, green indicates a good game, and white indicates a game that doesn't have any data yet.
+Red indicates a game probably not worth watching, green indicates a good game, and grey indicates a game that doesn't have any data yet.

 {{< /details >}}